Committee -> Early History of Our Society

 By 1946, 65 members had signed up.
 They were asked to contribute towards the purchase of a Gesteprint in order to produce a Society Journal. £24 was collected and the Gesteprint purchased in June 1947.
 Editor Norman Hill had however produced Vol 1 No 1 of our Journal 'TPO' in January/February from a hut in the school playground, which was a time of fearsome cold and snow.
 Norman produced 6 issues a year of 'TPO', which he described with typical modesty as 'a little periodical', at a time of paper and envelope shortages and all sorts of other difficulties.
 Norman also put together a Society Library, acted as librarian and lent books from his own collection.
 In addition there were reference files on Railway Post Offices, Seapost and Automobile Post Offices, and a 'Circulating Bulletin'.

 Norman Hill was assiduous in entering 'TPO' in national exhibitions, and under his editorship our journal received many awards, including a gold at Berlin in 1957.
 Norman continued to act as Hon Secretary and Editor until an illness in 1957, which necessitated a stay in hospital.
 At the end of 1957 Cyril Kidd took over as Hon Secretary whilst continuing to act as Librarian, having taken over the post in 1953.
 Norman retired from teaching at the end of 1965, and from the editorship of his "little periodical" after a remarkable 28 years, at the end of 1974.
-Following the retirement of some of the older members a new committee was formed in 1989, and continues to steer the Society with the support of some 180 members.
+Following the retirement of some of the older members a new committee was formed with Roger Hosking as chairperson in 1989, and continued to steer the Society with the support of some 180 members.

 Many of these members have played a significant part in the organisation of the Society in more recent years, but it is unlikely that the contribution of the original members will ever be equalled or surpassed.
+Overtime the committe has changed and the society grown from strength to strength.

 Accessibility Page Top